Help & support

-• Artificial Intelligence (AI) is developing rapidly.
-Appropriate use of AI will help us to achieve our purpose of building a brighter future for all.
-We recognise that a failure to govern and manage AI systems effectively may lead to undesirable consequences such as incorrect decision-making, compliance failures and poor customer outcomes.
-We aim to address these risks through our governance and compliance program.
+AI is developing rapidly.
+Appropriate use of AI Systems will help us to achieve our purpose of building a brighter future for all.
+We recognise that a failure to govern and manage AI Systems effectively may lead to adverse outcomes for our customers and communities, adverse impacts on reputation and customer satisfaction, and potentially result in legal and regulatory action.
+Our existing risk management framework and policy suites are central to managing these risks.

 The Bank’s use of electricity and water for computing in our Australian data centres is subject to our operational emissions targets.